By Ralph Sonenshine, online MA in Economics Program Director

 Litigation support.
 As part of the modeling, they do expert testimony.
 Economists go out to testify to support a case.
 Typically what happens is that you get hired in, not necessarily as an expert witness but as a support research analyst or consultant supporting the lead economist on litigation support.

 Lastly, employment discrimination.
-So again, you might be getting into some of the labor laws, labor cases if you have a specialty in labor economics and work in these firms.
+So again, you might be getting into some of the labor laws or labor cases if you have a specialty in labor economics and work in these firms.

 Leading Economic Consulting Firms:

 The leading economic consulting firms employ anywhere from 100 to 400 or 500 economists in leading urban areas.
-Many of them are headquartered in Washington DC, but you also see them in Boston, you'll see them in San Francisco, you'll see them in Chicago, you'll see them in New York, and you may see them Atlanta.
-It's a very good resource to just look up and get an idea for what they do.
-There's certainly some specialties.
-Bates White and Brattle, I believe, are more antitrust oriented.
-Some of them may be more public economics oriented, tax-oriented, etc. But in the face of it, they look fairly similar.
+Many of them are headquartered in Washington DC, but you also see them in Boston, you'll see them in San Francisco, you'll see them in Chicago, you'll see them in New York, and you may see them in Atlanta.
+It's a very good resource to just look up and get an idea of what they do.
+There are certainly some specialties.
+Bates White and Brattle, I believe, are more antitrust-oriented.
+Some of them may be more public economics-oriented, tax-oriented, etc. But on the face of it, they look fairly similar.

 Economic Consulting Roles and Positions:

 So, how are these consulting firms organized?
 You've got three roles.
 It's a hierarchy of three positions, broadly speaking.
 You've got principals that manage the office.
-And certainly if you've got an office with 100 or so consultants or economists, there may be 10 or 15 or so with one ultimate head.
+And certainly, if you have an office with 100 or so consultants or economists, there may be 10 or 15 or so with one ultimate head.
 And they're there to manage client relations, publish research, and basically be the front end of the firm, and there for the know-how of the firm, [and] intellectual property of the firm.

 Economics Research Careers in Think Tanks

-So, visualizing three types of organizations-- the private consultants, and then there's broadly the think tanks, or think tanks and policy institutes.
-So here in Washington DC, we have three hundred and some think tanks and many of them are focused on particular issues.
-So they may be focused on trade, they might be focused on public economics, they might be focused onthe taxation analysis, they might be focused on macro or business cycle — so thinking about the National Economic, NAIRU — that business cycle; and when does a recession start.
+So, visualizing three types of organizations — the private consultants, and then there's broadly the think tanks, or think tanks and policy institutes.
+So here in Washington DC, we have three hundred and some think tanks, and many of them are focused on particular issues.
+So they may be focused on trade, they might be focused on public economics, they might be focused on taxation analysis, they might be focused on macro or business cycle — so thinking about the national economics, NAIRU — that business cycle, and when does a recession start.

 Selected activities include:

-• Analyzing Tax Policy: This is very relevant right now as new administration comes out.
+- Analyzing Tax Policy: This is very relevant right now as the new administration comes out.
 Think of the CBO scoring.

-• Policy Analysis: We listed health care and immigration as two key issues.
-Think about this from the economic analysis of what new health care laws would have been passed, what would have been the long term impact on the deficit, long term impact, where health care expenditure is going.
-Similarly, what's the long term impact of change in immigration policy?
+- Policy Analysis: We listed healthcare and immigration as two key issues.
+Think about this from the economic analysis of what new healthcare laws would have been passed, what would have been the long-term impact on the deficit, where healthcare expenditures are going.
+Similarly, what's the long-term impact of change in immigration policy?

 Leading Policy Institutes and Think Tanks in DC:

-So, you've got NBER, National Bureau of Economic Research, which identifies recessions and publishes research that's used extensively for business cycle analysis and a lot of issues like that.
-Brookings Institute, one of the foremost leading Institute on policy analysis, and they, like the Wilson Center, are not just an economic Institute but a policy institute.
+So, you've got NBER, the National Bureau of Economic Research, which identifies recessions and publishes research that's used extensively for business cycle analysis and a lot of issues like that.
+Brookings Institute, one of the foremost leading institutes on policy analysis, and they, like the Wilson Center, are not just an economic institute but a policy institute.
 So many political scientists can often look at issues from a regional basis or an issue basis.

 A lot of these tend to have an agenda that's focused on either issues or particular economic concerns.